Pyramid scheme: Connection to multi-level marketing

-Some Multi-level marketing (MLM) companies operate as pyramid schemes and consumers often confuse legitimate multi-level marketing with pyramid schemes.
+Some multi-level marketing (MLM) companies operate as pyramid schemes and consumers often confuse legitimate multi-level marketing with pyramid schemes.

-According to the U.S. Federal Trade Commission legitimate MLM businesses are distinguished from pyramid schemes by participants making money primarily from product sales, rather than recruitment:
+According to the U.S. Federal Trade Commission (FTC) legitimate MLM businesses are distinguished from pyramid schemes by participants making money primarily from product sales, rather than recruitment:

 Not all multi-level marketing plans are legitimate.
 If the money you make is based on your sales to the public, it may be a legitimate multilevel marketing plan.
 If the money you make is based on the number of people you recruit and your sales to them, it's probably not.
 It could be a pyramid scheme.

 In contrast, pyramid schemes "may purport to sell a product", but often "simply use the product to hide their pyramid structure".
-While some people call MLMs in general "pyramid selling", others use the term to denote an illegal pyramid scheme masquerading as an MLM.
+While some people call MLMs in general "pyramid selling", others use the term to denote an illegal pyramid scheme masquerading as a MLM.

 The U.S. Federal Trade Commission warns against becoming involved "in plans where the money you make is based primarily on the number of distributors you recruit and your sales to them, rather than on your sales to people outside the plan who intend to use the products."

 Some commentators contend that MLMs in general are nothing more than legalized pyramid schemes.
-There are different laws in every state, and they take different actions toward pyramid schemes, but multi-level-marketing is legal.
+Local laws may vary, and they take different actions toward pyramid schemes, but multi-level-marketing is often legal.
 Multi-level marketing lobbying groups have pressured US government regulators to maintain the legal status of such schemes.